 Vital signs tracking systems have been used in hospitals for many years.
-Children’s Hospitals in Alberta have routinely been using similar early warning systems as part of patient care.
-PEWS uses 5 vital signs (instead of only 1) to create a total score.
-This way, small changes can be picked up more easily, and your healthcare team is able to make changes sooner in your child’s care.
+Children’s hospitals in Alberta have routinely been using similar early warning systems as part of their standard patient care.
+Small changes can be noticed more easily, and your healthcare team is able to make changes in your child’s care sooner.

 By itself, the score doesn’t do anything.
 It’s a part of your child’s overall health assessment.
 The scoring ranges help show how sick your child might be.
 The score helps your healthcare team make care decisions and gives them a common tool to talk to each other about changes they see.

-What is done about the PEWS score or your child’s care will be decided by you and your child’s healthcare team.
+Decisions about what is done about the PEWS score, or your child’s care will include you and your child’s healthcare team.
 Talk to them if you have any questions about this.

-The PEWS score can be seen by nurses, doctors, and other healthcare team members when they open your child’s chart on the computer.
+The PEWS score can be seen by nurses, doctors, and other healthcare team members when they open your child’s chart.
 This information is not shown in a personal health record.